-For the Bachelors Social Worker classification, all ten employers reported no service delivery issues related to recruitment and retention.

-For the Masters Social Worker classification, employers reported no service delivery issues related to recruitment and retention except one employer who reported moderate issues such as waits lists of between eight and twelve weeks.
+For the Social Worker classification, eight employers reported no service delivery issues related to recruitment and retention while two employers reported minor issues related to recruitment and retention.
+Minor delivery issues such as training new hires who do not possess experience in the acute care and medical care experience has created some minor challenges.